nhayward/BookLightEditorial/user/pages/04.testimonials/_testimonials/boxes.md

 ><span class="first-character">A</span>s far as Carly goes, she offers the complete experience.
 Her process for developmental editing leaves no stone unturned and assures that every facet, both in the perspective of grammar and storytelling are covered and revised for a more fulfilling literary experience.
 I was completely satisfied with working with Carly.

 -Theo Taylor, Sci-fi and Fantasy author

 ---

+><span class="first-character">I</span>n Carly’s developmental editing of my novel, she dealt with issues, both large and small.
+Chronology, plot consistency, character motivation, authentic dialogue, point of view, word choices, etc. I appreciated the exhaustive detail and acuteness of her perceptions, but even more than that, I especially valued her understanding of my intent and my overall vision.
+She kept true to my vision for the novel and helped greatly in turning that vision into a reality.

+-Danny Davis, Historical YA author

+---